mneri0/Flix/README.md

 * [x] User sees app icon in home screen and styled launch screen
 * [x] User can view and scroll through a list of movies now playing in theaters
 * [x] User can view the movies in each row
-* [x] User can tap a cell to see more details about a particular movie
-* [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView

 The following **optional** features are implemented:

 * [x] User can view app on various device sizes and orientations
 * [x] Run your app on a real device
-* [x] User can tap a poster in the collection view to see a detail screen of that movie
-* [ ] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer

 ## Video Walkthrough